Thank you for your interest in the Teacher Academy program for the Master of Arts in Teaching (MAT) degree.

 *Applicants will be notified of dates for a Teacher Admission Board interview after the program coordinator receives completed applications from the School of Graduate Studies.
 In anticipation for the interview, teacher candidates should prepare to write about and/or answer questions pertaining to educational values, technology in education, learning environments, diversity, and educational issues.

-Once you are accepted into both the graduate school and the program: You will be required to complete residency paperwork pertaining to your student teaching placement and will be offered the opportunity to apply for scholarships.
+This program requires a full year of residency.
+You are required to complete residency paperwork pertaining to your student teaching placement that will be due March 1 of the preceding semester.
+You will be offered the opportunity to apply for scholarships.

 Please feel free to contact us with additional questions or to schedule an appointment to meet with the Teacher Academy Program Graduate Coordinator.